USS Maine (1890): General characteristics

 Maine was 324 ft 4 in long overall, with a beam of 57 ft, a maximum draft of 22 ft 6 in and a displacement of 6682 LT.
 She was divided into 214 watertight compartments.
 A centerline longitudinal watertight bulkhead separated the engines and a double bottom covered the hull only from the foremast to the aft end of the armored citadel, a distance of 196 ft.
 She had a metacentric height of 3.45 ft as designed and was fitted with a ram bow.

-Maine's hull was long and narrow, more like a cruiser than that of Texas, which was wide-beamed.
-Normally, this would have made Maine the faster ship of the two.
-Maine's weight distribution was ill-balanced, which slowed her considerably.
-Her main turrets, awkwardly situated on a cut-away gundeck, were nearly awash in bad weather.
+Maine's hull was long and narrow, more like that of a cruiser than that of Texas, which was wide-beamed.
+Normally, this would have made Maine the faster ship of the two, but Maine's weight distribution was ill-balanced, which slowed her considerably.
+Her main turrets, awkwardly situated on a cutaway gundeck, were nearly awash in bad weather.
 Because they were mounted toward the ends of the ship, away from its center of gravity, Maine was also prone to greater motion in heavy seas.
 While she and Texas were both considered seaworthy, the latter's high hull and guns mounted on her main deck made her the drier ship.